 How Magento applies locales

-When the locale is changed for a store, Magento searches for and applies translations in the corresponding dictionaries:
+When the locale is changed for a store, Magento searches and applies translations in the corresponding dictionaries in the following sequence:

 - Module translations:

 - Magento database (translations located in this database take precedence and override translations stored in other locations.)
 Refer to the user guide for more information.